zuzanna-ACS/python-decoding-sensor-data/tasks.md

 [//]:# (@pytest.mark.test_load_data_import_module1)

 The dataset for this project is stored in several CSV files found in the `dataset` folder.
-It represents the data collected from a device with multiple sensors.
+It represents the data from a device with multiple sensors.
+The data was collected at random times over a period of days.
 The records include measurements of temperature, humidity, energy consumption, and particle count in the air over a given area.
 The data is collected over a period of 24 hours.

 To start, open the file called `load_data.py` in the `sensor` folder.